 Skip to main content

-Updated on 6 April 2023
+Updated on 6 April 2026

-HICBC: issues on separation
+High income child benefit charge: issues on separation

 This page looks at some complications which arise with the high income child benefit charge (HICBC) when a relationship ends.
 This is a complex area.
-Your should seek specific advice on HICBC issues which may arise on separation.
+You should seek specific advice on HICBC issues which may arise on separation.

 a large white arrow painted on the floor, the arrow then splits in two going in opposite directions. there are 2 people walking on the arrow one turning left and one turning right.